ji-zai/personal-site/content/essays/winners.md

 For simpler activities, with enough training, it is possible to become close to the best in ability.
 The best factory worker is only moderately more productive than the average one.
 But, the best startup founder is orders of magnitude more productive than the average one: the average founder fails, while the best achieves unfathomable outcomes.

 This will be true, regardless of the quality of education.
 Even if the best entrepreneur or artist coached students 24/7 for a decade, they would see a great variance in ability.
-There will always be some who are better at making things people want because the activity is far more complex.
+There will always be some who are better at making things people want because the activity is far more complex. <FootnoteReference number={1} />

 If we could plot the ability of professionals on a graph, we would notice it follows a power law distribution.
 Players don't differ in a linear way.
 The best player is much better than the second-best.
 The gap is smaller between the second and third best, and so on.